-Guidance for health care providers, long-term care homes, and retirement homes (COVID-19)
+Guidance for health care providers, long-term care homes, retirement homes, and other congregate living settings (COVID-19)

 On this page:

 - Health care workers

 - Direct communications from Public Health Sudbury & Districts

 - Helpful links

 Locally, Public Health Sudbury & Districts is actively distributing and administering COVID-19 vaccine primary series and bivalent booster doses, in area communities and through engagement with local stakeholders.